DevMountain/ft-syllabus/README.md

   - Students will understand the difference between the maker pattern and constructor pattern
   - Students will understand what the ‘this’ keyword does and be able to use it
   - Students will understand what the ‘new’ keyword does and what the JavaScript compiler does when a function is       called with the ‘new’ keyword
-  - understand what prototypes are in JavaScript and be able to add a method on a functions prototype and create        instances of that function that invoke the prototypes method
+  - Students will understand what prototypes are in JavaScript and be able to add a method on a functions prototype and create instances of that function that invoke the prototypes method
 - Projects:
   - [Callback Practice](https://github.com/DevMountain/callbackPractice)
   - [Constructor Conductor](https://github.com/DevMountain/ConstructorConductor)